Bratteli diagrams, translation flows and their $C^*$-algebras: The surface

 As this space is obviously a quotient of both $S_{\mathcal{B}}^{r} $ and $S_{\mathcal{B}}^{s}$, we let $\rho^{s}$ be the map from the former and $\rho^{r}$ be the map from the latter and

 That is, we have a commutative diagram

 \end{enumerate} \end{defn}

 Our next goal is to provide local descriptions of the spaces involved.
+More specifically, we need charts for the surace.
 Of course, this is a crucial step if we are to show that $S_{\mathcal{B}}$ is a translation surface.
-The spaces $S^{r}_{\mathcal{B}}, S^{s}_{\mathcal{B}} $ are somewhat simpler to describe.
+Along the way, we will also obtain local descriptions of $S^{r}_{\mathcal{B}}, S^{s}_{\mathcal{B}} $, which are somewhat simpler.

+Our charts will actually be defined as functions on the space $Y_{\mathcal{B}}$ to the plane, which are constant on equivalence classes.
+If a point of $S_{\mathcal{B}}$ is represented by a single point $x$ in $Y_{\mathcal{B}}$, the collection of sets $X^{-}_{s(x_{m})}x_{(m,n]}X^{+}_{r(x_{n})}, m < n$, form a neighbourhood base at the point $x$.
+In addition, the maps $\varphi^{s(x_{m})}_{r}$ and $\varphi^{r(x_{n})}_{s}$ of Definition \ref{order:60} can be used to define a map to the plane.
+This is not quite suitable for a chart since the image is a closed rectangle, rather than an open set, but eliminating the sides of this rectangle from the image by restriction is a simple matter and the result will be one of our charts.